 They quickly found Hunter with the assistance of the locals, and spoke with her at her home.
 The PCs asked about the Dragon Turtle, but I didn’t have more information to give them so that was a bit of a dead end.
 They weren’t particularly interested in Garolgoth; I had Hunter drop some hints and after a few minutes just info dump on them anyway, because I really wanted them to know what their Garolgoth options were.
 Hunter said that Garolgoth could be called up and that the Dragon Turtle would also respond, feeling Garolgoth as an intolerable threat to the world and coming to destroy it.
 The players were overcome with a fit of caution and decided that this sounded like a terrible idea.
 I mean, they’re not wrong and from Bolok’s player I expected this, but I was surprised that Kuswo and especially Morgran’s players weren’t gung-ho.
 This conversation petered out at the end of a session and it was only during the week that I figured out what I’d done wrong.

 I hadn’t told the players *how* Garolgoth was called up.
-In planning, I had devised a whole rigmarole involving assorted monster body parts (Morgran’s collection plus a few other bits) and an ancient secret spell that Hunter knew, which would make the spirit of Garolgoth become incarnated in a monstrous form provided by the body parts.
+In planning, I had devised a whole rigmarole involving assorted monster body parts (Morgran’s collection plus a few other bits) and an ancient secret spell that Hunter knew, which would incarnate the spirit of Garolgoth in a monstrous form based on the body parts.
 This was my big present to Morgran’s player, but they weren’t unwrapping it.
 I had to tell them what was inside first.
 So at the start of the next session I recapped the Professor Hunter conversation from last time, and just went on with ‘and she also tells you…’ and *then* we were on.

 So now I’m thinking about how I could have planned this scene better too.
 I could have thought through the different things Hunter had to say, and what their functions were and the effect they might have on the PCs, and what triggers or openings might cause Hunter to say different ones.
 The encounter menu concept I’ve written up for my next post would be useful here I think.